slightlynybbled/bootypic/readme.rst

 ========================

 The anticipated environment is MPLAB X with an XC16 compiler.
 This will probably work in other environments, but I am only testing with Microchip-provided tools.

-I am compiling with optimizations set to -01.
+In order to be most compatible with devices, the bootloader must fit within a small and well-defined memory footprint.
+As a result, optimizations must be turned up to -O1 or the application will have to be moved to a higher memory location on some devices with larger flash erase pages.